What is a Symbolic Link?

 - A Linux server.

-- Access to a terminal with some command line knowledge.
+- Access to a terminal with some command-line knowledge.

-Create a Symbolic link to a File
+How to Create a Symbolic Link to a File

 Create a symbolic link using the below syntax.
 This command creates the symlink in the current directory.

-ln -s /path/to/file to be linked symlink_name
+ln -s /path/to/file/to/be/linked symlink_name

 Change symlink_name to your desired symlink name and /path/to/file to the actual file path.
 When you execute this command, you can access the original file path with the symlink name.
 For more details about the ln command, visit the ln man page or run man ln in your console.